NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-11-10-disable-hp-proliant-ml350p-gen8-p420i-raid-controller-enable-hba-mode-pass-through-perform-freebsd-root-zfs-installation/index.md

 $ rm -rf /boot
 {{< /codeblock >}}

 __12.__ OK, now we can create the symlink.
-Note that <code>/mnt/zboot</code> will remain mounted accross reboots due to the fact that now it's in the hand of ZFS to manage:
+Note that <code>/mnt/zboot</code> will remain mounted across reboots due to the fact that now it's in the hand of ZFS to manage:

 {{< codeblock lang="sh" title="Creating the /boot symlink to /mnt/zboot/boot" >}}
 $ ln -sfn /mnt/zboot/boot /boot
 {{< /codeblock >}}

-__13.__ As the last step we have to let the loader know where to the operating system root is residing:
+__13.__ As the last step we have to let the loader know where the operating system root is residing:

 {{< codeblock lang="sh" title="Instruct the FreeBSD loader to mount the zroot as root" >}}
 $ echo 'vfs.root.mountfrom="zfs:zroot/ROOT/default"' >> /boot/loader.conf